zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when an RDP session becomes encrypted.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :security_protocol: The security protocol being used for the session.
+   :param security_protocol: The security protocol being used for the session.

 .. _plugin-zeek-rfb: